BioDynaMo/biodynamo/doc/dev_guide/docs/build.md

 !!! attention

     If you specify ParaView_DIR, then you will need to provide also the Qt5_DIR variable.
-    This happens because ParaView needs to explicitly know where Qt is located.
+    This is because ParaView implicitly relies on the Qt5 installation.

 #### Speed Up Installation Tests with a Local BioDynaMo-LFS Copy